jeffmacinnes/pyneal-docs/content/createMask.md

 Specify the following input to `createMask.py` when selecting **Transform MNI mask to FUNC**:

 * **hi-res ANAT**: path to participant's high-resolution anatomical image, collected during the current scanning session
+	* if the anatomical image has not been skull stripped yet, check `Skull Strip?`.
+If you have already manually skull stripped the anatomical image, make sure this box is deselected.
 * **MNI-standard**: path to the MNI standard.
 This standard must be in the same space as the mask you wish to transform.
 For instance, if your mask is in MNI space with a resolution of 1mm, you must select the MNI152_T1_1mm standard image.
 Sample MNI standard images can be found in `pyneal/utils/MNI_templates`
 * **MNI mask**: The mask file you wish to transform
 * **Output Prefix:**: The output prefix that will be prepended to the transformed masks.